bob1x/About/README.md

  # 💫 About Me:
-Iam currently student at iset sfax
+Iam currently a student at iset sfax

 # 💻 Tech Stack: